simplecrypto/ppagent/README.rst

 ======================================================================

-Now when your miner is running against stratum.simpledoge.com the daemon will automatically start sending statistics to the server as well.
-Check your stats page on SimpleDoge to see that it's working.
+Now when your miner is running against stratum.simplemulti.com the daemon will automatically start sending statistics to the server as well.
+Check your stats page on Simple Multi to see that it's working.
 You should see something similar to this:

 .. image:: https://github.com/simplecrypto/ppagent/raw/master/doc/worker_stat.png